microsoft/muzic/deeprapper/README.md

 ```bash
 bash generate.sh
 ```
-You can specify the arguments in the bash file, such as number of epoch, bach size, etc.
+You can specify the arguments in the bash file, such as beam width, number of samples, etc.

 For more generated samples, visit https://deeprapper.github.io.